The Best Residential Proxies for General Web Crawling

 Maskify

-Aceproxies is our second-place pick for General Web Crawling, earning a strong composite score of 61/100.
-Its web crawl success rate stands at 86.7%, with a median response time of 582ms.
-Priced at $6/GB, it offers a solid price-to-performance balance.
-Full latency graphs and historical trends are available on the Aceproxies provider page.
+FleetProxy is our fourth-ranked pick for General Web Crawling, earning a strong composite score of 78/100.
+Its web crawl success rate is 92.1%, with a median response time of 823ms.
+Priced at $2.65/GB, it is one of the most cost-effective options for high-volume workloads.
+Full latency graphs and historical trends are available on the FleetProxy provider page.

 Buying tip for Web Crawling